CyberCityCircuits/Dreamweaver_4N/README.md

 # DREAMWEAVER 4N

 *Hello!*  Welcome to the DREAMWEAVER 4N repo.
 The DREAMWEAVER 4N is an Open Source 4 Channel Sequencer or Arpeggiator based on the Arduino architecture.
+This is something that I have been working on for several months.
+If you have any comments or suggestions, I can be reached on Twitter [@MakeAugusta](https://twitter.com/MakeAugusta).

 ### Features & Specifications:
 * **Dimensions:** 62 mm x 100 mm (2.45 x 4 in)